allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 installations it’s not a problem
-(until some of them leak [MARATHON-1724](https://jira.mesosphere.com/browse/MARATHON-1724)), but when you have more and more applications at some point you will notice your Zookeeper write times take longer and at some point you will end up with the following error:
+(until some of them leak [MARATHON-1724](https://jira.mesosphere.com/browse/MARATHON-1724)), but when you have more and more applications, over time you will notice your Zookeeper write times take longer and at some point you will end up with the following error:

 ```shell